 When you have a lazy afternoon free and you’re not sure how to keep those kids occupied, set your children a maze challenge.
-Building a maze with sticks may be hard but it will test them, make them think and they’ll be so thrilled when they finally accomplish it.
+Building a stick maze may be hard but it will test them, make them think and they’ll be so thrilled when they finally accomplish it.

 It’s going to be my go-to ‘I’m bored’ activity because it kept the kids busy all afternoon and they loved it, as you’ll see by the video below!